AkashGhadge97/Data-Engineering/SQL/SQL Challenge/set1-solutions.md

-## SQL Challnge Set-1 Solution
+## SQL Challenge Set-1 Solution

 Q.1    SELECT *FROM city WHERE countrycode = 'USA' AND population > 100000;